mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-**True**: Ability for users to deactivate their own account from **Account Settings > Advanced**.
+**True**: Ability for users to deactivate their own account from **Settings > Advanced**.
 If a user deactivates their own account, they will get an email notification confirming they were deactivated.

 **False**: Ability for users to deactivate their own account is disabled.